Grand Central Parkway: History

 The Grand Central Parkway was first proposed in 1922, as a scenic drive along the high ground of east-central Queens.
 By the time construction began in 1931, it had been reconceived as extending northwestward to the Triborough Bridge, then in the planning stages, and connecting on the east with the Northern State Parkway, also in the planning stages, thereby among other things providing an easier route from the bridge to Jones Beach.
 The parkway was widened in 1961 in preparation for the 1964 New York World's Fair in Flushing Meadows–Corona Park.

 In 2010 construction began at Kew Gardens Interchange to improve traffic congestion.

-Formerly, the frontage road of the Grand Central between BQE and the RFK Bridge served as a truck route, since large trucks are not permitted on the parkway.
-Exemptions are provided for smaller trucks that conform with strict regulations, but only on the section of the Grand Central that overlaps with I-278.
+Formerly, the frontage road of the Grand Central between BQE and the RFK Bridge served as a truck route, since large trucks were not permitted on the parkway.
+Exemptions were provided for smaller trucks that conform with strict regulations on the section of the Grand Central that overlapped with I-278.
 In December 2017, the state concluded a $2.5 million project that lowered the roadbed of the section of the parkway that is concurrent with I-278.
 This section of I-278 now has a 14 ft vertical clearance, which allows most trucks to stay on I-278.